 The Rule of Law

 All staff members have high expectations of the children in our school.
 The importance of laws and rules are consistently reinforced in all aspects of school life.
 Pupils are taught to understand the need for laws – that they are there for individual protection, the responsibilities that this involves and the consequences when laws are broken.
 Within class, pupils may generate their own set of rules so that there is a common understanding of what is important in order for the class to be an orderly place to work.
 Pupils follow a positive behaviour policy and clearly understand the rewards and sanctions that are used.
 Our values based collective worship and discussions in class focus on recognising right from wrong.
 Visits from the Police and Fire Service help to reinforce these messages.
-Pupils from year 6 attend the Crucial Crew event in Norfolk, meeting representatives from a range of organisations.

 Pupils are encouraged to be independent learners, constantly making choices, within a safe and supportive environment.
 Developing their self- esteem and self-confidence is very important.
 Pupils are encouraged to understand their personal freedoms and are taught how to use these rights to best effect.
 All pupils are keen to support charities, whether local, national or global.
 This may be through a non-uniform day, our Harvest celebrations, and collections at the Christmas performances or Business Day which year 6 organise each year.
 They are taught consideration for others through our Religious Education curriculum and a termly focus on one of the values promoted by the Values for Life Collective Worship programme.
 E-safety lessons and assemblies enable the children to make choices in a safe manner.